Svenbosma/DIY-Garmin-Powermeter/README.md

 ## Getting started

 1. Flash the Arduino sketch onto the XIAO nRF52840 Sense.
+2. Connect all the modules together
+3. Fit enclosure inside the crank
-2. Pair with your bike computer or Zwift.
+4. Pair with your bike computer or Zwift.
 It should show up as a standard **power + cadence sensor**.
-3. Ride 🚴‍♂️.
+5. Ride 🚴‍♂️.

 ---